pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 try `sslcert=` and LibPQFactory will not send the client certificate.
 If the server is not configured to authenticate using the certificate it should connect.

+Recent versions at the time of writing May 23/24 of openssl no longer support PKCS-8 keys.
+As a result we advise you to use PKCS-12 keys.

-The location of the client certificate, the PKCS-8 client key and root certificate can be overridden with the `sslcert` , `sslkey` , and `sslrootcert` settings respectively.
-These default to /defaultdir/postgresql.crt, `/defaultdir/postgresql.pk8`, and `/defaultdir/root.crt` respectively where defaultdir is `${user.home}/.postgresql/` in *nix systems and `%appdata%/postgresql/` on windows.
+The location of the client certificate, the PKCS-12 client key and root certificate can be overridden with the `sslcert` , `sslkey` , and `sslrootcert` settings respectively.
+These default to /defaultdir/postgresql.crt, `/defaultdir/postgresql.p12`, and `/defaultdir/root.crt` respectively where defaultdir is `${user.home}/.postgresql/` in *nix systems and `%appdata%/postgresql/` on windows.